 When it comes to CBG vs. CBD, it can be tough to distinguish between the two.
 Especially if you’re reading a product label, it might seem like they’re much the same thing.
 The truth is, both are cannabinoids, but their different properties mean they aren’t exactly alike.
+In the first two installments of our series on the chemistry of cannabis, CBDA Vs CBD: What Are the Differences? and THCA Vs THC: What Are the Differences?, it was explained how all of the cannabinoids present in cannabis are derived from cannabigerolic acid (CBGA).

 So which one should you choose, and when?
 It all depends.
 Consider CBG vs. CBD and the difference between the two here.